Access IPOs

 Is Boring Company Stock Publicly Traded?

 Elon Musk is the primary shareholder, owning a majority of the equity.
-The rest is owned by early employees, SpaceX, and venture capital firms, including Vy Capital, Craft Ventures, 8VC, Future Ventures, and Gigafund.
+Early employees, SpaceX, and venture capital firms, including Vy Capital, Craft Ventures, 8VC, Future Ventures, and Gigafund own the rest.

-The Boring Company has raised at least $908 million in private financing since its founding.
+Since its founding, the Boring Company has raised at least $908 million in private financing.

-The latest funding round was Series C announced on April 20th, 2022.
+The latest funding round was its Series C, announced on April 20th, 2022.

-The company raised $675 million valuing the company at $5.675 billion.
+The company raised $675 million.
 Vy Capital and Sequoia Capital led the round with participation from Valor Equity Partners, Founders Fund, 8VC, Craft Ventures, and DFJ Growth.

 When is The Boring Company IPO Date?